tmadau/coding_challenge/README.md

 ## Solution

-So the solution for me is to create a ruby class "JobDependency" that will be the parent of "FinalSequence" class.
-The parent class will have 2 attributes "job_string" and "job_dependency". "job_string" will take in an array of characters representing the jobs, "job_dependency" will take the array stored in "job_string" and give a sequence output containing all the jobs that where stored in "job_string".
+So the solution for me is to create a ruby class "JobDependency" that will have 2 attributes "job_string" and "job_dependency". "job_string" will take in an array of characters representing the jobs, "job_dependency" will take the array stored in "job_string" and ask for a character each job will depend upon.

 ## Language